judsonlmoore/judsonlmoore.com/_posts/product-management/2020-01-15-how-to-migrate-wordpress-to-jekyll.md

 My tool of preference is the [Pingdom Website Speed Test](https://tools.pingdom.com/), and the screenshots in this post all come from this service's Washington D.C. server.
 Other services you may want to consider are [GTMetrix](https://gtmetrix.com/) and [Google's PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

-{% cloudinary /assets/images/2020/01/judsonlmoore-blog-on-wp.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Wordpress" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Wordpress" %}
+{% cloudinary post-image /assets/images/2020/01/judsonlmoore-blog-on-wp.png alt="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Wordpress" caption="Pingdom Website Speed Test of JudsonLMoore.com while hosted on AWS with Wordpress" %}

 As you can see, on Wordpress, my website was 2.0MB, making 90 requests, and loading in 7.67 seconds.
 The 2.0MB is not so terrible, but to load in more than 2 seconds is like asking Google to rank you on the last page of search results.
 Thus all those image optimizations and offloading of assets to S3 buckets weren't helping me much.